Sitra as an investor

 Sitra’s investment assets are mainly invested in funds.
 Sitra makes the decisions on the allocations, but the funds decide on the individual investment targets independently, as per the fund’s rules.

 No new corporate investments have been made since 2014.
-At the end of 2020 Sitra’s investment portfolio still included eight companies.
+At the end of 2021 Sitra’s investment portfolio still included seven companies.

 We manage Sitra’s investments in a secure and profitable manner.
 ESG integration means that in addition to risk and return, environmental, societal and corporate governance (ESG) issues are included in all investment decisions.